- Home

 The first ICCOS was launched by Prime Minister Lee Hsien Loong on 9 September 2022.
 In the hope of sharing this vision to the global stage, which can serve as an exemplary model for Muslim communities in contemporary societies, Muis held the International Conference on Communities of Success (ICCOS) as a platform for Muslim minority communities around the world to galvanise around a strong narrative of success founded on the notion of “Contributing Citizens, Dynamic Institutions”.

-The next edition of ICCOS will be held in October 2024.
+The next edition of ICCOS will be held in 2026.

 SalamSG Movement